eda-ricercatore/research-contests/2019/ispd/physical-design-for-hardware-security.md

 	ascending order), and percentage of correctly guessed connections in the top layers (70%, rank in descending order).

+A set of layout benchmarks (based on GDSII/OASIS format) for the FEOL layers
+	would be provided.

 ###	Problem 1a